Golf made a spectacular return to the Olympic programme at Rio 2016 and will be a major attraction at Tokyo 2020.

 We will show you the rules and highlights of golf in one minute.
 Whether you are familiar with golf or want to know more about it, "One Minute, One Sport" explains the sport and how it works.
 Watch the video below.

-Each hole is assigned a predetermined number of strokes depending on its degree of difficulty and length from the tee - for example, three, four or five.
+Each hole is assigned a predetermined number of strokes depending on its degree of difficulty and length from the tee to green - for example, three, four or five.
 A player who succeeds in hitting the ball into the hole with that number of strokes is said to have achieved par.
 Doing so with one stroke less is called a birdie, while doing so with two strokes less is known as an eagle.

 By contrast, using one stroke more than par is known as a bogey and two strokes over par is a double bogey.
 It's typical for an 18-hole golf course to have a par of 72.
 A player who finishes with 71 strokes on a 72-par course is said to be 'one under', while a player who finishes the same course with 74 strokes is said to be 'two over'.